corm0078/ecommerce-website/accessibility-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {Most participant didnt think of using the search bar}
+- {Most participant had a hard time with voice command in general.}
-- {All found the items easy in the different way expected}
+- {They found the iteams in the end}
-- {should be a back to items of keep shoping after selecting an item.}
-- {Links for promo dont work}
+- {some of the images the alt tags did not work.}

 ### Serious, Causes Frustration, May Hinder Completion

 - {all participant successed all the task…}
+- {The shopping cart wasnt saying what it was.}
+- {The images alt tag dont work.}

 ### Minor, Annoying, Won’t Hinder Completion

-- {I think that all the images should work as links as well}
+- {once i fixed the shopping cart now there is a bar and shopping cart at small size disaperes.}